G-Unit: Second album and dissension (2008–13)

 On April 7, 2008, in an interview with Shanna Leviste on New York's Hot 97 FM, 50 Cent stated that Young Buck was no longer a member of G-Unit, but was still signed to G-Unit Records.
 50 Cent said problems involving excessive spending and Young Buck's public statement to not being paid royalty checks and "inconsistent behavior" from Young Buck, such as appearing on stage with his former Cash Money label-mate Lil Wayne, then seemingly dissing him on records with G-Unit were the main reasons for his removal.

-On June 17, 2008, Young Buck responded to 50 Cent 's allegations with the song Taped Conversation.
-The Game jumped onto the track later on, in which they take shots at 50 Cent, Lloyd Banks and Tony Yayo.
+On June 17, 2008, Young Buck responded to 50 Cent's allegations with the song "Taped Conversation".

 Their second album, T·O·S (Terminate on Sight), was released on July 1, 2008.
-As a result of Young Buck's removal from the group, Young Buck still appeared on songs previously recorded with the group, but was credited as a featured artist.
+As a result of Young Buck's removal from the group, Young Buck still appeared on songs previously recorded with the group; however, he was credited as a featured artist.
 As of August 8, 2008, the album had sold 507,000 copies in the United States.
 Along with Young Buck, reggae singer Mavado appears on the album, while production came from Swizz Beatz, Street Radio, Tha Bizness, Rick Rock and Polow da Don, among several others.